Premium Residency

-The scheme is separate from the current iqama residency because it grants more of the rights and privileges given to permanent residents in other countries.
-Current Saudi iqama holders must have a sponsor and must still regularly renew their permits based upon their employment status as well as the government's migration policy decisions.
-These have often changed over time with increased restrictions and fees.
-They are forbidden from independently owning property, vehicles, businesses, and investments in the country.
+Premium Residency is separate from the iqama residency because it grants more of the rights and privileges given to permanent residents in other countries.
+Iqama holders must have a Saudi sponsor and must still regularly renew their residence permits.
+These are issued at the government's discretion, with frequent policy changes affecting renewals.
+As well, iqama holders must rent property and vehicles from Saudi owners with the sponsor acting as the guarantor.
+Both forms of residency are currently available.